All Shook Up (musical)

-All Shook Up is a 2004 American jukebox musical with music from the Elvis Presley songbook and with a book by Joe DiPietro.
+All Shook Up is an American jukebox musical with music from the Elvis Presley songbook and with a book by Joe DiPietro.

-The show concerns the repressed residents of an unnamed American town in the 1950s who experience an awakening when a leather-clad guitar-strumming roustabout rolls into town.
-The story takes inspiration from the comedies of William Shakespeare, particularly Twelfth Night, and explores themes such as authoritarianism, homosexuality, and segregation.
+The show concerns the repressed residents of an unnamed American town in the Midwest during the summer of 1955 who experience an awakening when a leather-clad guitar-strumming roustabout rolls into town.
+The story takes inspiration from the comedies of William Shakespeare, particularly Twelfth Night, As You Like It, A Midsummer Night's Dream, and Much Ado About Nothing.
+It explores themes such as authoritarianism, segregation, and homosexuality.

 The musical premiered on Broadway in 2005.

 Production history

-The musical had a developmental staging at the Goodspeed Musicals May 13-June 6, 2004, with most of the Broadway cast, except for Manley Pope in the lead role of Chad.
+The musical had a developmental staging at the Goodspeed Musicals May 13 – June 6, 2004, with most of the Broadway cast, except for Manley Pope in the lead role of Chad.
 Christopher Ashley directed, with choreography by Jody Moccia.
 The musical had a tryout in Chicago at the Cadillac Palace from December 19, 2004, through January 23, 2005.
 After the tryout, changes were made to the finale and to add "a more specific instrumental and vocal voice" for Chad.

 Broadway

 The musical premiered on Broadway at the Palace Theatre on March 24, 2005, and closed on September 25, 2005, after 213 performances and 33 previews.
-Directed by Christopher Ashley, with choreography by Ken Roberson, the original Broadway cast included Cheyenne Jackson (Chad), Jenn Gambatese (Natalie Haller/"Ed"), and Jonathan Hadary (Jim Haller).
+Directed by Christopher Ashley, with choreography by Ken Roberson, the original Broadway cast included Cheyenne Jackson (Chad), Jenn Gambatese (Natalie Haller/Ed), and Jonathan Hadary (Jim Haller).

 US National tour

-The US National tour played 35 cities in September 2006 – 2007, directed by Christopher Ashley, and featuring Joe Mandragona as Chad, and Jenny Fellner as Natalie.
+The US National tour played 35 cities in September 2006 – 2007, directed by Christopher Ashley, and featuring Joe Mandragona as Chad, and Jenny Fellner as Natalie Haller/Ed.
 Sergio Trujillo revised the choreography for the tour.

 "Love Me Tender" - 2015 UK Tour

-In 2015, a UK tour of the show commenced at Manchester Opera House in June 2015 with the show being retitled "Love Me Tender".
-The production starred Mica Paris as 'Sylvia', Sian Reeves as ‘Mayor Matilda Hyde’, Shaun Williamson as ‘Jim’ and Ben Lewis as ‘Chad'.
+A UK tour of the show commenced at Manchester Opera House in June 2015, with the show being retitled "Love Me Tender".
+The production starred Mica Paris as 'Sylvia', Sian Reeves as 'Mayor Matilda Hyde', Shaun Williamson as 'Jim Haller' and Ben Lewis as 'Chad'.